jennybc/lotr/README.md

-Data downloaded from:
+Original data file, sporting DOS/Windows line-ending characters and inconsistent quoting behavior that breaks github's display of delimited files, can be found here:

 <http://www-958.ibm.com/software/data/cognos/manyeyes/datasets/words-spoken-by-character-race-scene/versions/1.txt>

-Original file, sporting DOS/Windows line-ending characters and a filename containing both spaces and punctuation:

-"Words Spoken, By Character, Race, & Scene, in the Extended Editi.txt"

-JB tidied and renamed:
+That was very lightly processed to yield the more machine-readable file:

 lotr_wordsSpoken.tsv

+> Actually all I did was read it into R and write it back out to file.

 Context: